Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the

-Table \ref{tab:circuit_comp} shows the CNOT counts and the depths of the individual circuit components of the extended swap test state preparation circuit.
-The dependence of the CNOT count and depth on $N_e$ arises from the need to control state preparation on an ancilla qubit.
-For example, $(N_e - \Omega)/2$ CNOTs are required to prepare $\ket{1}$ states on qubits for doubly occupied orbitals, conditioned on the ancilla qubit.
-Pair rotations can be implemented with a constant and relatively modest CNOT count and circuit depth.
-The CSWAP network required for the swap test state introduces CNOT and depth overheads that scale with system size.
-Thus, the CNOT count and circuit depth scale linearly with the number of electrons, the system size, and the number of generators in $\hat{W}_\mu$.
-The empirical quantum circuit costs for the PT and VO routines are summarized in Table \ref{tab:circuit_empirical} for both H$_2$O and N$_2$.
-The table presents both the worst-case and average-case metrics calculated over the full set of matrix elements required for each method.
-Note that the circuit cost for preparing the initial CSF states is the same for VO and PT.
-Therefore, PT’s lower circuit cost comes entirely from having fewer generators in $\hat{W}_\mu$.
-This is reflected in the relatively small gap between average and worst-case metrics for PT compared with VO.
+Table~\ref{tab:circuit_comp} shows the CNOT counts and depths of the individual circuit components of the extended swap-test state-preparation circuit.
+The dependence of the CNOT count and depth on the number of electrons $N_e$ arises from the need to control state preparation on an ancilla qubit.
+For example, $(N_e - \Omega)/2$ CNOTs are required to prepare $\ket{1}$ states on the qubits corresponding to doubly occupied orbitals, conditioned on the ancilla qubit.
+Pair excitations can be implemented with a constant and relatively modest CNOT count and circuit depth.
+The CSWAP network required for the swap-test state introduces CNOT and depth overheads that scale with system size.
+Thus, the CNOT count and circuit depth scale linearly with the system size $N_e$ and with the number of generators in $\hat{W}_\mu$.
+The empirical quantum-circuit costs for the PT and VO routines are summarized in Table~\ref{tab:circuit_empirical} for both H$_2$O and N$_2$.
+The table presents both worst-case and average-case metrics calculated over the full set of matrix elements required for each method.
+Note that the reduction in circuit cost for PT relative to VO arises from two sources.
+First, PT uses fewer generators in $\hat{W}_\mu$ on average; second, PT typically admits larger classical sets $\mathcal{C}$ than quantum sets $\mathcal{Q}$ for matrix-element estimation.